lolcommits/lolcommits-sample_plugin/README.md

     ✨  Say cheese 😁 !
     *** Preserving this moment in history.
     📸  Snap
-    ✨  wow!
-9e6303c is your best looking commit yet! 😘  💻
+    wow!
+9e6303c at /path/to/lolcommit.jpg is your best looking commit yet!
-    -> lolcommit ready at /some/path/to/ad276b773b8.jpg
+    (it was an image!)

 Use this repo to jump-start development on your own plugin.
 It has tests, docs and hooks with useful tools; Travis, CodeClimate, Rdoc etc.